HomeOfVapourSynthEvolution/VapourSynth-VMAF/README.md

 The CAMBI score starts at 0, meaning no banding is detected.
 A higher CAMBI score means more visible banding artifacts are identified.
 The maximum CAMBI observed in a sequence is 24 (unwatchable).
 As a rule of thumb, a CAMBI score around 5 is where banding starts to become slightly annoying (also note that banding is highly dependent on the viewing environment - the brigher the display, and the dimmer the ambient light, the more visible banding is).

 - clip: Clip to compute CAMBI score.
-Only YUV format with integer sample type of 8-16 bit depth and chroma subsampling of 420/422/444 is supported.
+Only YUV format with integer sample type of 8, 10, 12 and 16 bit depth and chroma subsampling of 420/422/444 is supported.

 - log_path: Path to the log file.